 This production could benefit from more agitation and indignation.
 It needs the agit-prop fervour of a Brecht-style call to action, and needs more rattling of cages, more hair-raising, more rabble-rousing, less stroking of her naked skin to emphasise the importance of the Suffragettes’ campaign.
 Her Naked Skin is an important play to see back on stage – may there be many more revivals as good as this one to keep the suffragette message alive and very loudly kicking.

+The feature photo of 1911 suffragettes is shared under a Creative Commons licence.
 Publicity photos from the Tower Theatre production, by Alexander Knapp